JacobBennett/StripeTestToken/README.md

 # Stripe Test Tokens

-Use this to quickly create Stripe test tokens for succesful and exceptional responses from Stripe.
+Use this to quickly create Stripe test tokens for successful and exceptional responses from Stripe.

 ## Install
 ```bash